StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 ➡️ [Upgrade the old `sts` CLI to `stac`](/setup/cli/cli-stac.md#upgrade "StackState Self-Hosted only")
 {% endtab %}[](http://not.a.link "StackState Self-Hosted only")
 {% endtabs %}[](http://not.a.link "StackState Self-Hosted only")

-{% hint style="info" %}
-Upon removal, all health states associated with the monitor will also be removed.
-{% endhint %}

 ## Disable the monitor runner